DSteinmann/ui-gen-poc/Notes.md

 - Normalized ergonomics profiles via `resolveErgonomicsProfile`, ensuring compact/standard/cozy layouts follow `ui.context` instead of defaulting to compact.
 - Extended device action execution to include metadata passthrough and console warnings when bindings are absent, simplifying debugging.
 - Captured architectural guidance to broadcast the selected layout to all devices instead of forcing the KB to render every form factor per request.
+- Added a second device (`tablet-device`) with a 12-column grid renderer and schema-level layout hints so the KB can experiment with explicit placement without impacting the smartphone client.

 ## Project timeline & progress
 - **Foundational PoC:** Started with a single-device smartphone UI calling hardcoded endpoints.
 Core/knowledge-base components were stubbed and there was no concept of capabilities, registries, or schema filtering.